 For the initialization and data readout, the communication between the RCU and the FECs is implemented via the ALTRO bus on a PCB backplane.
 The ALTRO bus is essentially an extension of the FEC's internal bus that allows the RCU to access the FEC's internal components.
 It is a multi-drop single-master bus, whereas the RCU is the MASTER unit and the FECs are the SLAVEs.
-In order to minimize the length of the bus lines and increase the bandwidth between FECs and RCU, the ALTRO bus Controller supports two branches running in opposite direction as it is shown in fig. 1.
+In order to minimize the length of the bus lines and increase the bandwidth between FECs and RCU, the ALTRO bus Controller supports two branches running in opposite direction.
 Electrically the bus signals are implemented as GTL lines with the exception of the sampling clock that is transmitted to the FECs as differential PECL.

-The ALTRO bus implements a VME-like protocol [9] with an asynchronous handshake between the RCU and the ALTRO chips.
+The ALTRO bus implements an asynchronous handshake [9] between the RCU and the ALTRO chips.
 A synchronous block transfer enhances the protocol whereas words are transferred without any acknowledgement.
-The bus consists of 40 bidirectional data lines for the transmission of data and address, and seven control lines.
+The bus consists of 40 bidirectional data lines for the transmission of data and addresses, and seven control lines.
 Special lines are used to distribute the trigger and clock signals.
 The ALTRO chip recognizes a set of Instructions.
-By means of these the RCU can access the

-ALTROs in the partition to write/read Configuration/Status Registers (CSR), issue Commands or read the multi-acquisition memories.
+By means of these the RCU can access the ALTROs in the partition to write/read Configuration/Status Registers (CSR), issue Commands or read the multi-acquisition memories.
 The ALTRO chip acknowledges the execution of any instruction.
 Special cases are represented by the write broadcast instruction, where all chips in the partition are concurrently addressed, and the data readout procedure, where the ALTRO acts as a master and strobes data on the RCU data FIFO (slave) synchronously without any acknowledgement.
 When an instruction is issued, the Command Strobe line (CSTB) must be held low until the ALTRO asserts the Acknowledge line (ACK).
 ACK is kept low until CSTB is de-asserted (see fig. 2 for the Read instruction and fig. 3 for the Write Instruction and Readout).
-Due to this handshake, the bandwidth reached during the ALTRO configuration is about 6 MByte/s.
+Due to this handshake, the maximum data throughput that can be reached with single write or read transactions (e.g the configuration of the ALTRO chips) is 6 MByte/s.

-Figure 2: ALTRO bus Read instruction chronogram.
+Fig. 2.
+ALTRO bus Read instruction chronogram.